kolan72/PoliNorError.Extensions.DependencyInjection/README.md

 ## ✨ Key Features

 - **IPolicyBuilder<TBuilder>**
+  - Implemented only in your builders.
   - A builder abstraction for creating policies.
   - Encapsulates configuration (retry count, wait strategy, error processors, etc.).
   - Registered automatically into DI via assembly scanning.

 - **IPolicy<T>**
+  - Consumed only in your services.
   - A closed generic wrapper that represents a policy built by a specific builder.
   - Resolved directly from DI, giving consumers a type-safe handle to the correct policy.
   - Internally backed by `ProxyPolicy<T>` which delegates to the builder’s `Build()` result.

 - **Automatic DI Registration**
   - `AddPoliNorError()` scans assemblies for all `IPolicyBuilder<>` implementations.